Azure/fleet/docs/troubleshooting/README.md

 We need to find the corresponding **ClusterResourceBinding** for our **ClusterResourcePlacement** which should have the status of **work** create/update.

-A common case where this could happen is user configuration for the **rollingUpdate** config it too strict for rollout strategy type rolling update.
+A common case where this could happen is user input for the **rollingUpdate** config it too strict for rolling update strategy.

-In the example below we try to propagate a namespace to 3 member clusters but initially when the **CRP** is created the namespace doesn't exist on the hub cluster.
-The fleet currently has two member clusters called **kind-cluster-1, kind-cluster-2** joined.
+In the example below we try to propagate a namespace to 3 member clusters but initially when the **CRP** is created the namespace doesn't exist on the hub cluster and the fleet currently has two member clusters called **kind-cluster-1, kind-cluster-2** joined.

 **CRP spec:**